News

 Visualisation of land burnt by bushfires in and around Litchfield National Park in 2012.
 Data products and information such as this, made available by AusCover, are valuable when developing land-management strategies.
 (Video courtesy of Stefan Maier)*

-Working alongside a diversity of local stakeholders, TERN’s research infrastructure and integrated, multidisciplinary approach is leaving a mark on the territory, opening up and enabling new discoveries and providing practical benefits to the community.
+Working alongside a diversity of local stakeholders, TERN’s environmental research infrastructure and integrated, multidisciplinary approach is leaving a mark on the territory, opening up and enabling new discoveries and providing practical benefits to the community.

 It’s hard to believe, but we still haven’t mentioned TERN’s entire NT infrastructure in this article!
 If you’d like to read more about other aspects of TERN’s work in the NT, follow these links: